Our proposed solution to give you more information on judges would:

 Supreme Court involvement?

 None.
-If The Reboot is adopted, the commissions will be moved to the legislative branch and the Supreme Court will no longer be approving the rules for the commissions.
+If The Reboot is adopted, the commissions will be moved to the legislative branch and the Supreme Court will no longer be approving or writing the rules for the commissions.
 And the Supreme Court will no longer be appointing 3 members to any commission, let alone to the state commission that controls the rules which all commissions must follow.

 Yes.
 If The Reboot is adopted, every commission will be required to hold public hearings every year during the first week of May.
 The first week of May is Law Week, which will help raise the profile of the commissions and the public's knowledge of the process.